 Keep an eye out for special promotions.

 If I’m on a site I’ve never shopped on before I always look to see if they have a discount code available for signing up for their email newsletter.
 Often this small discount can help cover the cost of taxes or shipping.
+And sign up for email newsletters, too.
+It’s often a way to take advantage of email-only promotions like free shipping.

 Request a price match.